Hyperbolic surface subgroups of one-ended doubles of free groups: Combinatorial Formulation of Tiling Conjecture

 \subsection{Graph-theoretic formulation of Tiling Conjecture}

-The polygonality was described in terms of Whitehead graphs~\cite[Propositions~17 and~21]{Kim2009}.
+Polygonality was described in terms of Whitehead graphs~\cite[Propositions~17 and~21]{Kim2009}.
 But this description required infinitely many graphs to be examined.
-In the following lemma, we obtain a simpler formulation of polygonality requiring only one finite graph to be examined.
+In this subsection, we obtain a simpler formulation of polygonality requiring only one finite graph to be examined.